Babyn Yar Holocaust Memorial Center: History

-On 1 March 2022, the site of Babyn Yar was claimed to have been hit by Russian missiles and shells during the battle of Kyiv, killing at least five people.
+On 1 March 2022, the site of Babyn Yar was hit by Russian missiles and shells during the (part of the 2022 Russian invasion of Ukraine) battle of Kyiv, killing at least five people.
 Ukrainian president Volodymyr Zelenskyy and Andriy Yermak, chairman of the Ukrainian Presidential Office, condemned the missile attack, as did Israeli leaders including Foreign Minister Yair Lapid and Diaspora Affairs Minister Nachman Shai.

-Ynet journalist Ron Ben Yishai reported that Babi Yar remained unscathed after the Russian attack.
+Ynet journalist Ron Ben Yishai reported that Babyn Yar remained unscathed after the Russian attack.